When in Drought, Choose Succulents

 By: Maureen Gilmer

-With statewide water cutbacks in California, everyone will have to rethink some of the plants in their home landscapes.
+Whenever there are statewide water cutbacks in California, everyone has to rethink some of the plants in their home landscapes.
 Rather than viewing this as a tragedy, make it an opportunity to dive into some of trendiest plants filling gardens of the rich and famous.
 If you’ve always wanted that great, clean succulent garden look, there is no better time to make the change.

 The single biggest problem with succulents in traditional gardens is too much water caused by over irrigation in slow-draining clay ground.
 Too much water rots succulent roots and stems—killing plants quickly.
 Solve the soil dilemma by creating pockets of Black Gold Cactus Mix potting soil to improve rooting conditions.
 Do this with larger succulents by replacing the soil one hole at the time.
 You can provide even sharper drainage by amending mixes with additional Black Gold Perlite.